kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

   --------------------------------------------------------------
   Welcome to the bootstrap process of your NApp.
   --------------------------------------------------------------
-  In order to answer both the author name and the napp name, You must follow this naming rules:
+  In order to answer both the username and the napp name, You must follow this naming rules:
    - name starts with a letter
    - name contains only letters, numbers or underscores
    - at least three characters
   --------------------------------------------------------------

-Use the same author name, **tutorial**:
+Use the same username, **tutorial**:

 .. code:: bash

-  Please, insert your author name (username on the Napps Server): tutorial
+  Please, insert your NApps Server username: tutorial

 And **pong** and NApp name.